Tumph/Hyperloo/README.md

-# UWaterloo Program and Major Scraper
+# Hyperloo

+This repository is a knowledge graph of all UWaterloo programs, majors, courses, and topics.
+Similar to [Hyperphysics](http://hyperphysics.phy-astr.gsu.edu/hbase/index.html), except algorithmically generated for any and all topics instead of just physics.

+## Act I: Scraping the Data

-This repository contains two Python scripts to scrape academic program and major data from the University of Waterloo's academic calendar website.
+This repository contains three Python scripts to scrape academic program, major data, and courses from the University of Waterloo's academic calendar website.

-## Features
+### Features
 - `programscrape.py`: Scrapes all undergraduate programs and their links into `programs.json`.
 - `majorscrape.py`: Scrapes majors under each program from `programs.json` and saves them into `majors.json`.
 - `coursescraper.py`: Scrapes courses under each major from `majors.json` and saves them into `courses.json`.

-## Prerequisites
+### Prerequisites
 1. **Python 3.7+**: [Download Python](https://www.python.org/downloads/)
 2. **Chrome WebDriver**: Required for Selenium automation.
    - Download from [ChromeDriver](https://sites.google.com/chromium.org/driver/)